Dover Bronze Age Boat: The Ole Crumlin-Pederson

-Then a half-size reconstruction of the Dover Boat was completed in Dover in 2012; however, due to time constraints it was assembled using modern silicone caulking materials and stitched with modern ropes.
-Hopes to launch it at the time failed when the boat immediately shipped a lot of water, but the boat has nevertheless been touring around the Channel area in different countries.
+A half-size reconstruction of the Dover Boat was completed in Dover in 2012 but, due to time constraints was assembled using modern silicone caulking materials and stitched with modern ropes.
+The first attempts to launch the boat failed when the boat immediately shipped a lot of water, but it later managed to travel around the Channel area in different countries.
 The boat, initially named BC 1550 has since been officially named after one of its builders, Ole Crumlin-Pederson.
 The boat was later dismantled and reassembled using Bronze Age materials consisting of moss mixed with animal fat as caulking, and was stitched together with yew lashings.
 It has now been sailed out from Dover Harbour and was filmed for a Time Team Special for the UK Channel 4.

 An almost full-size reconstruction of a sewn plank boat was created in the National Maritime Museum Cornwall in 2012–13, launched in March 2013 and sailed round Falmouth Harbour.